 And remember, with a shift of attention just like the turn of the dial of a kaleidoscope, you have the power to convert aggravations to understanding and annoyances into your child’s finest qualities.
 Take time to celebrate the wonder and joy of your child every day and her unique and ever-changing kaleidoscope!

-Don't miss our great parenting advice and tips through our HeartPrints and HeartMail newsletters.
+Don't miss Heartmanity's great parenting advice and tips through our HeartPrints and HeartMail newsletters.
 For personalized support regarding your child's temperament, email email@example.com.

-CREDIT: The information in this blog is an excerpt from a workshop on temperament from the International Network for Children and Families (INCAF) founded by Kathryn Kvols.
-Jennifer Williams is a certified instructor and instructor trainer for INCAF and of the popular course Redirecting Children's Behavior.
+CREDIT: The information in this blog is an excerpt from a temperament workshop from the International Network for Children and Families (INCAF) founded by Kathryn Kvols.
+Jennifer Williams is a certified Instructor and Instructor Trainer for INCAF and of the popular course Redirecting Children's Behavior.
 She is also the author of the parenting workshop on temperament as well as the article above.
 One of Jennifer's passions is temperament and she has studied it for decades.
 Heartmanity has done countless Family Home Visits assisting parents to better understand their children's unique temperament because we believe it is a vital key to every family.